dnmfarrell/tap.sh/README.md

 Result: FAIL
 ```

 Uh oh, the second test case failed!
 It would be helpful if the test printed the mismatched variables to help us debug the issue.
-We can simplify our test cases to use the `tap_cmp_str` function to compare two strings and print them if they don't match:
+We can simplify our test cases to use the `tap_cmp` function to compare two strings and print them if they don't match:

 ```sh
 #!/bin/sh